-Panda-lized and Penguin-sliced by Google?
+Panda-lized and Penguin-whipped by Google?
 Again!?

 It has been an unprecedentedly wild year, with Google’s Panda and Penguin updates slicing and dicing hundreds of thousands of websites left and right.
 In fact, in the last few weeks alone, we have witnessed a major Panda refresh, along with a new EMD update aimed at filtering out many exact match domain name websites that were guilty of being “low quality” in the eyes of Google.
 And, as icing on a cake, there was also a baby Penguin-is-back update, which has further instilled a sense of terror into the battle-weary hearts and minds of many webmasters and SEOs.

 It seems that Google has adopted a blatant “Take No Prisoners” mentality in regards to its organic search results filtering, and with a promise of a major Penguin update still looming on the horizon it does not look like things are about to change any time soon.
 In fact, the “best” is yet to come!